“Have I therefore become your enemy because I tell you the truth?”

 A true friend tells the truth even when the truth hurts.
 The truth hurt the Galatians because they would have to renounce their prized false teaching.
 Truth can damn us.

 True love tells the truth even when it hurts.

 It is precarious business to tell the truth, the whole truth, and nothing but the truth.
-It is amazing how many people are willing to count someone their enemy when they tell the truth.
+It is incredible how many people are willing to count someone as their enemy when they tell the truth.
 Biblically, someone who tells us the truth is our best supporter.

 “Let the righteous strike me;